 ▲▲▲ Grand Place Main square and spirited heart of the Lower Town, surrounded by mediocre museums and delectable chocolate shops.

-▲▲▲ Royal Museums of Fine Arts of Belgium Museums displaying ancient art (14th–18th centuries) and turn-of-the-century art (19th–20th centuries).
+▲▲▲ Royal Museums of Fine Arts of Belgium Museums displaying Old Masters, turn-of-the-century art, and works by Belgian Surrealist René Magritte.

 ▲▲ Manneken-Pis World-famous statue of a leaky little boy.

 ▲▲ BELvue Museum Interesting Belgian history museum with a focus on the popular royal family.